-The death of an employee is not something we like to think about and can be a very difficult and confusing scenario for all coworkers involved.
-However, something often pushed to the side is the administrative tasks and what must be done to ensure the employee’s wages are handled properly.
-Although it may be an uncomfortable topic to think about now, being prepared will make the potential situation less complicated to handle in the future.
+The death of an employee is not something we like to think about and can be a very difficult and confusing scenario for all coworkers involved; administrative payroll and HR tasks necessary to ensure the employee’s wages are handled properly are often put off.

-The payroll department needs to be informed of the death as soon as possible, they need to freeze all wages until proper documentation has been received (i.e. death certificate and form W-9 for beneficiary or estate).
-After the death has been reported, the following issues need to be handled.
+The payroll department needs to be informed of the death as soon as possible as they will need to freeze all wages until proper documentation has been received (i.e. death certificate and form W-9 for beneficiary or estate).
+After the death has been reported, the following issues need to be addressed.

 Deceased employee’s wages - Instructions from IRS Form 1099

-If an employee dies during the year, the accrued wages, vacation pay, and other compensation paid after the date of death must be reported.
-If the payment was made in the same year the employee passed, you must withhold social security and Medicare taxes on the payment and report them only as social security and Medicare wages on the employee’s Form W-2.
+For wages paid to the estate during the year when the employee dies, the accrued wages, vacation pay, and other compensation paid after the date of death must be reported.
+If the payment was made in the same year as the employee’s death, you must withhold social security and Medicare taxes on the payment and report them only as social security and Medicare wages on the employee’s Form W-2.
 This ensures that proper social security and Medicare credit is received.

-Whether the payment is made in the year of death or after the year of death, you also must report the payment to the estate or beneficiary on Form 1099-MISC.
-Report the payment in box 3 (rather than in box 7 as specified in Rev. Rul.
+Whether the payment is made in the year of death, or after the year of death, you also must report any payment to the estate or beneficiary on Form 1099-MISC.
+Report the payment in box 3 (rather than in box 7, as specified in Rev. Rul.
 86-109, 1986-2 C.B.
 196).

 Enter the name and TIN of the payment recipient on Form 1099-MISC.
-For example, if the recipient is an individual beneficiary, enter the name and social security number of the individual; if the recipient is the estate, enter the name and employer identification number of the estate.
-The general backup withholding rules apply to this payment.
+For example, if the recipient is an individual beneficiary, enter the name and social security number of the individual; if the recipient is the estate, enter the name and taxpayer identification number of the estate.
+General backup withholding rules apply to this payment.

 Example of Payments and Withheld Wages